-The origin and progression of spare parts through supply chains can be tracked and verified using DLT.
+The origin and progression of spare parts through supply chains can be tracked and verified using blockchain technology.
 Manufacturers will have entire histories of car parts, making it possible to tell what’s real and what’s fake with ease, strengthening brands and lowering warranty costs in the process.

 To trust or not to trust?